reactphp/socket/README.md

 });
 ```

-Advanced: If you need a custom DNS `Resolver` instance, you can also set up
+Advanced: If you need a custom DNS `React\Dns\Resolver\ResolverInterface` instance, you
-your `Connector` like this:
+can also set up your `Connector` like this:

 ```php
 $dnsResolverFactory = new React\Dns\Resolver\Factory();